CSRD reporting: What you need to know

 Each ESRS topical standard is organized to inform the reader on a uniform set of disclosure areas, including governance; strategy and business model; impact, risk and opportunity management; and metrics and targets.

 The ESRS will also require disclosures related to sector-specific impacts, risks and opportunities.
 The EFRAG is currently developing the sector-specific standards, which are expected to be released by June 2026.
-See the expected summary of ESRS standard-setting activity below:
+See the prior and expected summary of ESRS standard-setting activity below:

 Rethinking materiality